Everyone loves free things right?

 19. Group Lens

 This one gives you data from Buzzfeed.
-If you want information about fake news from 2016 to 2018, this one’s for you.
+If you want information about the election cycle or fake news, this one’s for you.

-I’d like to give an honorable mention to a great list of sources for free images to go along with all this data so definitely check it out: 41 Places to Find Free Images Online That You Will Actually Want to Use.
+I’d like to give an honorable mention to a great list of 41 sources for free images to go along with all this data, so definitely check that out.